dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 640. Solve the Equation.md

 # Solution
 ---
 ## Approach #1 Partioning Coefficients [Accepted]
-In the current approach, we start by splitting the given equationequation based on `=` sign.
+In the current approach, we start by splitting the given $equation$ based on `=` sign.
 This way, we've separated the left and right hand side of this equation.
 Once this is done, we need to extract the individual elements(i.e. x's and the numbers) from both sides of the equation.
 To do so, we make use of `breakIt` function, in which we traverse over the given equation(either left hand side or right hand side), and put the separated parts into an array.

 Now, the idea is as follows.
 We treat the given equation as if we're bringing all the `x`'s on the left hand side and all the rest of the numbers on the right hand side as done below for an example.